Wake Forest University - the Nano and Quantum Technologies Laboratory

 The Micro - Nano Fabrication Facility at Wake Forest University was designed, built and is managed by NanoteQ.
 Our in-house development team has created a facility specifically for Micro and Nano semiconductor device fabrication, MEMs/NEMs, and micro-fluidics.

-Cleanroom layout
+Cleanroom (FabLab) layout

 FAQs about WFU's cleanroom...

-The Wake Forest environmental management system (WFEM) manages everything from the caustic gases used in the RIE and PECVD systems, to the air velocities throughout the bays.
+WFU NRC also designed a unique environmental management system for the three clean suites. the Wake Forest environmental management system (WFEM) manages everything from the caustic gases used in the RIE and PECVD systems, to the air velocities throughout the bays.
 The system controls the room air through a pressurized ceiling plenum that empties into a HEPA filtration system.
 This air is pre filtered by the air handlers before it enters the plenum.
 Virtual return plenums are created along the walls and floors by using directed air Venturi systems thereby forming a 3D layered system of flow.
 This was originally designed by computer modeling (SimScale) and accounts for the movement of workers within the space.

 Access to the Cleanroom